 Use the Most Interesting Subheadings First

-Readers give a piece of content about ten seconds (often less) to decide if a piece of content is worth their time.
+Readers give a piece of content about ten seconds (often less) to decide if it’s worth their time.
 So your first subheadings should be the strongest, most unique and engaging elements in your list if you expect to keep the reader on your page.

 Title: 9 Signs It’s Time to Upgrade Your Phone